Is Lingerie Actually Sexy?

 Advertisement

 Historically, I’m not wrong.
-While researching and writing her book, Underneath It All: A History Of Women’s Underwear, Amber J. Keysner, PhD found that the male gaze and misogyny was, and still is, the key part in defining women’s beauty standards — and in turn, the creation of lingerie and constricting undergarments to conform to those standards.
+While researching and writing her book, Underneath It All: A History Of Women’s Underwear, Amber J. Keyser, PhD found that the male gaze and misogyny was, and still is, the key part in defining women’s beauty standards — and in turn, the creation of lingerie and constricting undergarments to conform to those standards.
 In fact, she said, "Victoria’s Secret, the guy who founded that, he absolutely intentionally created an experience focused on the male gaze."
 Middle school me knew.

 None of this means that Cobb’s experience — and the experiences of all the people who told me lingerie did make them feel sexy — are wrong.
-According to Dr. Keysner, it is possible to wear lingerie and feel sexy doing so without succumbing to our patriarchal society’s norms.
+According to Dr. Keyser, it is possible to wear lingerie and feel sexy doing so without succumbing to our patriarchal society’s norms.
 She says that wearing lingerie can even be a deeply feminist act — but it’s also complicated, because society is so embedded in racism, white supremacy, sexism, and rape culture.
 So while many may not bat an eye at donning lacy lingerie, that choice doesn’t exist in a vacuum.
 “I think this idea of what we claim makes us feel sexy is complicated by the fact that we internalize our patriarchal culture, we internalize the misogyny of our culture — it’s hard not to — and that permeates every choice of our lives, including intimate choices,” she says.

 In other words, sometimes what makes us feel sexy is colored by societal systems we actively work against.
-But even so, wearing lingerie for oneself can be “a reclamation of something that’s always been put on you,” Dr. Keysner says.
+But even so, wearing lingerie for oneself can be “a reclamation of something that’s always been put on you,” Dr. Keyser says.
 “Power is key.
 We as women — even now — we’re not encouraged or taught or supported in expressing our own sexuality, our own desires, our own passions.
 That makes it really hard to know what is sexy, if we are not given space or permission to define for ourselves what sexy is because we continue, in intimate situations, to focus on the male gaze.”

 Ultimately, then, if someone is able to separate lingerie from the specter of the male gaze and to enjoy wearing it because they choose to, not because they feel like they have to, I commend them, and I bet they look amazing.
 Wear your garter belts and your matching sets and your lace teddies or crotchless thongs, if they make you feel confident and sexy.